mbparvezme/mbparvezme/README.md

 I'm a passionate, mission-driven full-stack web developer.
 I design creative, user-friendly modern UI and UX and develop fully functional, fast, and secure web applications.
 I enjoy turning complex problems into simple, beautiful, and intuitive ones.

-I started my journey as an ASP.NET developer in 2011 and moved to PHP in 2013.
+I started as an ASP.NET developer in 2011 and moved to PHP in 2013.
 I worked with both CodeIgniter and Laravel frameworks in PHP.
 In 2016, I started nodeJS.
 I am currently working with both PHP and nodeJS tech stacks.
 In this eleven-year-long journey, I have tried to adopt the technologies I found on my way to enrich my skills.
 I do the work because I love it.

-> My nickname is "Rony", but they call me with a petname, "Ron".
+> My nickname is "Rony", but they call me by a pet name, "Ron".
 You can also call me with a full-stack web developer, UI/UX designer, or any other functional title defined by the industry.

 <br>